-If you're wondering who the hell I am and why you should listen to a single word I say about building muscle, fat loss, and health in general, first of all I'd say good on you for having the awareness that you should never blindly listen to a word anyone says online without having your wits about you and investigating whether or not they're actually worth listening to.
+If you're wondering who the hell I am and why you should listen to a single word I say about building muscle, fat loss, and health in general, first of all I'd say great question.
+Whatever you do, don't ever blindly listen to a word anyone says online without having your wits about you and investigating whether or not they're actually worth listening to.
+This site is of course no different, and I don't claim to be some know-it-all guru, but based on my experience and real-world results I have discovered a thing or two about how hardgainers can achieve more success than they probably realize is even possible for them.

-So if you wanna know a little about me and my long and winding 12 year journey (as of 2018) in fitness and bodybuilding, read on.
-I'm not one who likes to talk about myself, but here goes - you have a right to know if I'm going to be sharing so many articles on this stuff for the world to read...
+So if you wanna know a little about me and my continually-evolving and ongoing 12 year journey in fitness, read on.
+I'm not one who finds it easy to talk about myself, but here goes, and you have a right to know if I'm going to be sharing so much info about these topics, so you can be the judge as to how much weight you should add to what I'm saying (pun intended).

 Not only did this hold me back in sports (not just football but all sorts), but it sucked it various other ways.
-For example, I was an easy target for lowlifes and drunken idiots in my then-low-income neighbourhood whom seem to love starting fights and trying to rob you (it was no Compton but I was attacked a few times), and I was practically invisible to women at the bar, who, let's face it, despite desiring character traits above all, most definitely do not pick the toothpick-pushover kinda guy as their ideal mate and someone who can protect them in this sometimes-sketchy world.
+For example, I was an easy target for lowlifes and drunken idiots in my then-low-income neighborhood whom seem to love starting fights and trying to rob you (it was no Compton but I was attacked a few times), and I was practically invisible to women at the bar, who, let's face it, despite desiring character traits above all as they should (well, the good ones worth your time, anyway), do appreciate a guy who is in shape and don't exactly gravitate too much to a 10 pound toothpick who look like they couldn't withstand a strong breeze let alone withstand a bully or other nefarious character who prey on the weaker-looking.

 I managed to build a significant amount of muscle mass over months, and then years, as well as burn a lot of excess fat along the way to maintain a lean, super-ripped and muscular fitness-model style physique which I now pretty much maintain year-round.

-At one stage I got seriously huge tho, completely naturally, and people thought I was on steroids based on the fact that I was so skinny starting out.
+At one stage I got seriously huge though, completely naturally, and a couple people I knew even thought I was on juice based on the fact that I was so, so skinny starting out.
 I got to exactly on 100kg (220 pounds), the heaviest I've ever been, which was such a dramatic contrast to where I initially started as a super-thin hardgainer (I was around 60kg / 132 lbs, but 6 foot so that made me even skinnier) that some people were quite bewildered at how I did it.

 My biggest focus within the grand spectrum of fitness over the years has been muscle gain: I've been borderline-obsessively learning, studying, applying, testing, tweaking and fine-tuning all aspects of strength-training, nutrition, and everything else in-between since way back in 2006, learning from the best trainers and sources that I could get my hands on, and also extensively testing things myself and coming up with my own conclusions and thoughts on this subject.

-The following are a just a handful of the testimonials that have been sent in from readers of the site.
-If you've found my articles helpful and feel like sending in your 2 cents as well, simply fill out the quick form here (use title "testimonial") and I may include it below whenever I update this page.
-Thanks in advance.
+The following are a handful of testimonials sent in from readers about this site.
+If you've found my articles helpful and feel like sending in your 2 cents as well, you can contact me here and use the title "testimonial" if you want it potentially included on this page when I get around to updating this page again.
+Thanks in advance guys!

 "This website is awesome.
 Thanks for taking the time to put up all this great, free information."